araupontones/MLSS/README.md

 * Create a zip file with the three datasets.
 The format of the datasets must be .dta
 * The names of the .dta files should contain the words school, teacher, and students.
+* The files must include the variables specified by the World Bank (see guide)

 ### Importing backend protocol